jscrane/uC-Makefile/README.md

 # uC-Makefile

-A Makefile for popular Microcontrollers supporting Energia (msp430 and tivac boards) and Arduino-1.8.x (avr, attiny, esp8266 and esp32 boards).
+A Makefile for popular Microcontrollers supporting Arduino-2.3.x (avr, attiny, esp8266, esp32 and pico boards).

 If:
 - You'd prefer to be using vi or emacs to the Arduino IDE